ferrouswheel/kclip/README.md

 * Provide an example to load into evernote.
 * Provide hooks to detect when a Kindle is connected via USB for Linux, Windows, and OSX.
+* Solicit `My Clippings.txt` examples for testing, since I found a couple of weird ones online.
+Perhaps the specific format has changed between Kindle versions.